 Adopting a double layer fairing, Aprilia’s new sportbike amplifies airflow without sacrificing aerodynamics.
 Rider comfort is the main priority and the air stream created by the gap in the two-layer fairing shuttles hot air off the engine and away from the rider.
 The slit also protects the rider from oncoming air pressure, and in our opinion, looks a lot less goofy than modern winglets.

 Aboard the RS 660, you can place your hand near the fairing and feel the air streaming through the open slot.
-Though the daytime high was only 71 degrees when we tested the Italian supersport, engine heat never became a factor thanks to the bodywork re-directing oncoming air onto the motor and deviating it away from the rider.
+Though the daytime high was only 71 degrees when we tested the Italian sportbike, engine heat never became a factor thanks to the body panels re-directing oncoming air onto the motor and deviating it away from the rider.

 While Aprilia claims the RS 660’s aeros prioritize comfort over top speed, the rider bubble is more than sufficient.
 In full tuck, the windscreen met the crown of my helmet, sending rushing air over my back and past the bike’s tail.
 I won’t comment on the speeds achieved on the RS 660, but I can say that they weren’t impeded by the aerodynamics.

 Aprilia set out to find the happy medium in the middleweight sportbike field.
 It wanted the comfort of a sport-tourer and the performance of a supersport.
 For the most part, the company achieved the brief.
-The RS 660’s engine can lug along at 3,000 rpm or whip up 100 horsepower.
+The RS 660’s engine can lug along at 3,000 rpm or whip up 100 horsepower at the flick of a wrist.
 Its personality can switch between Road and Race.
-Its light curb weight and updated ergos make it easy to handle while still being high performance.
+Its light curb weight and updated ergos make it easy to handle while still qualifying as high performance.

-Other than the abrupt quickshifter (mostly in lower gears or lower rpms) and a few idle hiccups upon startup, our time with the RS 660 was flawless.
+Other than the abrupt quickshifter (mostly in lower gears or lower rpms) and a few idle hiccups upon startup, our time with the RS 660 was more than memorable.
 Even with those small ticks, the RS 660 was a gem.
-We should also note that we rode pre-production models and Aprilia’s reps assured us that those issues would be worked out before the model hits showrooms by the end of the year.
+We should also note that we rode pre-production models and Aprilia’s reps assured us that its engineers would work out the kinks before the model hits showrooms floors.